MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-D-Miscellaneous-Excise-Taxes/part-52-Environmental-Taxes/section-52.4682-2.md

 Name of PurchaserAddress of PurchaserTaxpayer Identifying Number of PurchaserTitle of person signingPrinted or typed name of person signingSignature

-(5) *Certificate relating to ODCs used as propellants in metered-dose inhalers* - (i) *ODCs that will be resold for use by the second purchaser as propellants in metered-dose inhalers.* If the purchaser will resell the ODCs to a second purchaser for use by such second purchaser as propellants in metered-dose inhalers, the certificate provided by the purchaser must be in substantially the following form:
+(5) *Certificate relating to ODCs used as propellants in metered-dose inhalers*—(i) *ODCs that will be resold for use by the second purchaser as propellants in metered-dose inhalers.* If the purchaser will resell the ODCs to a second purchaser for use by such second purchaser as propellants in metered-dose inhalers, the certificate provided by the purchaser must be in substantially the following form:

 CERTIFICATE OF PURCHASER OF CHEMICALS THAT WILL BE RESOLD FOR USE BY THE SECOND PURCHASER AS PROPELLANTS IN METERED-DOSE INHALERS(To support tax-reduced sales under section 4682(g)(4) of the Internal Revenue Code.)Date